SebastianHylander/AlgorithmicProblemsolving/README.md

 4
 ```

+## Hungarian alogrithm problem
+### Algorithm:
+Make use of a network-flow alogrithm to maximize the amount of magic-items the party can atune to, prioritize items of higher rarity
+A player can atune to a maximum of 3 items

 ### Notes:
 Minimum cost matching <br/>
 Hungarian matching algorithm <br/>
 The hungarian matching algorithm works for square matrixes (where there are an equal amount of row and columns) which is not necessarily what we want.
 This can be fixed using 'dummy' items and characters in the implemntation or change the problem to have the exact amount of items as characters can assign to themselves.

 ## Ford Fulkerson problem
 ### Algorithm: